deoxys-crypto/deoxys-tbc/draft-irtf-cfrg-deoxys-tbc.md

 In the nonce-respecting scenario, the probability to break confidentiality and integrity is roughly T/2^121 + D/2^121, where T is the amount of offline computations and D is the number of processed data blocks.
 The security guarantees depend on the underlying TBC being secure against chosen-tweakey attacks.
 Thus, it is safe to use Deoxys-AE3 with Deoxys-TBC-384.
 On the other hand, if Deoxys-AE3 is used with a TBC that is not chosen-tweakey secure (e.g., see Appendix B in \[[BGPPS19](BGPPS19)\]), the security guarantees vanish.

 For a certain message encrypted by a certain nonce, confidentiality disappears if this nonce got reused, while the probability to break integrity remains roughly T/2^121 + D/2^121.
 However, when nonces are reused, the probability to break confidentiality (as well as integrity) of messages encrypted by unique (i.e., non-reused) nonces remains roughly T/2^121 + D/2^121.

+#### Nonce-misuse resilience

+Deoxys-AE3 provides a limited form of security against nonce reuse, which was named misuse resilience \[[ADL17](ADL17)\] (in contrast to misuse resistance \[[RS06](RS06)\]).
+In detail, a message encrypted with a nonce N remains safe even if the other nonces N'!=N are reused in arbitrary, as long as this nonce N was used only once during encrypting.
+Though, the most attractive feature of Deoxys-AE3 is leakage-resilience or model-level side-channel security guarantee: see below.

+#### Leakage-resilience

+Berti et al. proved leakage-resilience for TEDT w.r.t. to certain definitions and assumptions \[[BGPPS19](BGPPS19)\].
+Similar conclusions could be drawn on Deoxys-AE3.
+To ease understanding, we eschew the complicated definitions and leakage models in favor of less formal claims and interpretations.

+To ensure strong security against side-channel attacks, Deoxys-AE3 could be implemented in a "leveled" approach, i.e., two types of implementations of Deoxys-TBC-384 are used.
+On implementation has been added heavy protection, and is secure against side-channel attacks wit high data complexities (e.g., differential power analysis).
+The other implementation is only weakly protected and secure against side-channel attacks with very low-data complexity (e.g., simple power analysis).
+In addition, the number of calls to heavily protected (and inefficient) implementations is minimized.
+Concretely,

+* To implement Deoxys-AE3 encryption, only line 6 and line 17 in Figure 2.9 have to invoke the heavily protected Deoxys-TBC-384 function/modular.
+The other operations can simply invoke the weakly protected Deoxys-TBC-384;
+* To implement Deoxys-AE3 decryption, only line 6 and line 10 in Figure 2.9 have to invoke the heavily protected Deoxys-TBC-384 function/modular.
+The other operations can simply invoke the weakly protected Deoxys-TBC-384.

+In the face of side-channel leakages, such a leveled implementation of Deoxys-AE3 ensures security as follows.

+First, as long as the side-channel attacker has not recovered the key K, integrity is ensured up to 2n=n computations, even if nonces are reused in arbitrary.
+Since a heavily protected Deoxys-TBC-384 modular is not expected to resist attacks with such high complexities, it determines the concrete side-channel security.

+Second, as long as:

+* the side-channel attacker has not recovered the key K, and
+* the side-channel attacker has not recovered the internal state that appeared during encrypting the confidential messages,
+* nonces used for encrypting confidential messages are never reused,

+confidentiality is ensured.
+Assume that the heavily protected Deoxys-TBC-384 modular is secure against side-channel attacks with less than D data, and the weakly protected Deoxys-TBC-384 implementation is secure against side-channel attacks with very few data (e.g., SPA attacks with 4 data), then the leveled Deoxys-AE3 implementation could securely encrypt D messages with no more than 2n=2 blocks.

+We stress again that, due to the informal nature of the above claims and the less immaturity of leakage-resilience, the concrete interpretations may not be fully accurate in practice.

 ## Deoxys-TBC